terrence-giggy/speculum-principum/docs/development/issue_processing/ai-content-extraction-strategy.md

 Transform the Speculum Principum issue processor from template-based generation to AI-powered content extraction and structuring, focusing on intelligence analysis workflows for organizing information about target sites and organizations.

+> **Update — 2025-09-30:** The standalone `process-copilot-issues` CLI has been retired.
+All Copilot-focused processing now flows through the unified `process-issues` command.

 ## Current State Assessment

 ### Existing Architecture